Hurry Up and Wait

 Reasons to Wait

 When a plane is in a holding pattern, there are specific reasons.
 It can be from traffic congestion, aircraft emergency, equipment outage, poor weather or even unavailability of the runway.
 Our holding patterns can be from a schedule packed too full, a health emergency, family emergency, natural disaster, or even unavailable resources.
-There’s no way to plan for every crisis, but a holding pattern can bring some very good outcomes if approached with a positive mindset.
-Here are just a few:
+There’s no way to plan for every crisis, but a life's holding patterns can bring some very good outcomes if approached with a positive mindset.
+Below are just a few.

-Outcome Three: Gives you time to evaluate and assess relationships.
+OUTCOME THREE: Gives you time to evaluate and assess relationships.
 This is a very common holding pattern.
 Whether the relationship is professional or personal, emotions are involved.
 The chemical dopamine is a brain chemical that influences mood and feelings.
 When those feelings are dependent upon particular relationships, there is a danger of mood swings and depression.
 This triggers the amygdala part of the brain, which manages emotions having to do with survival, especially fear.
-Stepping back and giving a relationship time and space provides the opportunity to evaluate and build upon a solid base not established on emotions alone.
+Many errors caused by mismanagement occur every day because of misguided steps taken while juggling the politics within a business.
+Stepping back and giving relationships time and space provides the opportunity to evaluate and then make the next move upon a solid relational base, rather than being driven primarily by an urgent need to satisfy someone needlessly.

 A holding pattern usually requires us to wait.
 It is not easy to wait, especially for certain Type-A personality types.
-Take a few moments to look back at some of the events in your life that have benefited from being in a holding pattern.
+Take a few moments to look back at some of the events in your life that have benefited from being in a holding pattern and admit to their value.
 You may be surprised!
 Remember, hindsight is 20/20!